 Make the peppermint frosting

-- In a stand mixer, combine butter and shortening until smooth.
+- In a stand mixer, combine butter and shortening until whipped and smooth.

 - Mix in powdered sugar, one cup at a time.

 - Gently pour in the heavy cream and 2 teaspoon peppermint extract and blend until smooth.